Lower Bounds for Electrical Reduction on Surfaces: Two-terminal plane graphs

-The \EMPH{winding number} of a directed closed curve $\gamma$ in the annulus is the number of times any generic path $\alpha$ from one boundary component to the other crosses $\gamma$ from left to right, minus the number of times $\alpha$ crosses~$\gamma$ from right to left.
+The \EMPH{winding number} of a directed closed curve $\gamma$ in the annulus is the number of times any generic path $\pi$ from one (fixed) boundary component to the other crosses $\gamma$ from left to right, minus the number of times $\pi$ crosses~$\gamma$ from right to left.
 Two directed closed curves in the annulus are homotopic if and only if their winding numbers are equal.

 The \EMPH{depth} of any multicurve $\gamma$ in the annulus is the minimum number of times a path from one boundary to the other crosses~$\gamma$; thus, depth is essentially an unsigned version of winding number.
-Just as the winding number around the boundaries is a complete homotopy invariant for curves in the annulus, the depth of the medial graph turns out to be a complete invariant for facial electrical transformation of 2-terminal plane graphs.
+Just as the winding number around the boundaries is a complete homotopy invariant for curves in the annulus, the depth turns out to be a complete invariant for electrical moves on the annular multicurves.